Welcome to Lynemore Wind Farm

 The proposal for Lynemore Wind Farm is set against the backdrop of the climate emergency and the need to transition to renewable energy sources, reducing greenhouse gas emissions from polluting fossil fuels.

-It is no understatement to say that man-made climate change is the defining crisis of our time, and it is happening even more quickly than we feared, with major global impacts.
+It is no understatement to say that man-made climate change is the defining crisis of our time.
+It is happening even more quickly than we feared, with major global impacts.

-Lynemore Wind Farm will play its part in tackling the overall challenge and supporting the delivery of the Scottish Government’s ambitious legally-binding target of net-zero greenhouse gas emissions by 2045.
-It could power the equivalent of around 62,468 homes annually with clean, low-cost renewable electricity.(1)
+Lynemore Wind Farm will play its part in tackling the overall challenge and supporting the delivery of the Scottish Government’s climate and renewable energy targets.
+It could power over 55,000 homes annually with clean, low-cost, renewable electricity.(1)

-Recent events, such as the war in Ukraine, have also focused people’s minds on the risks of over reliance on imported fossil fuels, with the rising cost of gas driving the huge increase in energy bills, a key cause of the cost-of-living crisis.
+Recent events, such as the war in Ukraine, have also focused people’s minds on the risks of overreliance on imported fossil fuels.
+The rising cost of gas plays a major role in recent increases in energy bills.